awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 **Known Issues**
 + **EMR Notebooks**—In some circumstances, with multiple notebook editors open, the notebook editor may appear unable to connect to the cluster\.
 If this happens, clear browser cookies and then reopen notebook editors\.
++ **CloudWatch ContainerPending Metric and Automatic Scaling**—\(Fixed in 5\.20\.0\)Amazon EMR may emit a negative value for `ContainerPending`\.
+If `ContainerPending` is used in an automatic scaling rule, automatic scaling does not behave as expected\.
+Avoid using `ContainerPending` with automatic scaling\.
++ In Amazon EMR version 5\.19\.0, 5\.20\.0, and 5\.21\.0, YARN node labels are stored in an HDFS directory\.
+In some situations, this leads to core node startup delays and then causes cluster time\-out and launch failure\.
+Beginning with Amazon EMR 5\.22\.0, this issue is resolved\.
+YARN node labels are stored on the local disk of each cluster node, avoiding dependencies on HDFS\.

 **5\.19\.0 Component Versions**